PengchengXieLSEC/A-New-DFO-Method-Using-an-Improved-Model/README.md

     for the historical iteration points' function values

-B. For performance and data profiles, go to the file "newmodelnewes_xpc_yyx"
+B. For performance and data profiles (can try different parameters), go to the file "newmodelnewes_xpc_yyx"

     1. please run main.m to obtain the raw datas "frec" and "T".

     2. please run "plotperf.m" and "plotdata.m" to obtain the performance profiles and data profiles

+       (with corresponding title containing the correct tau's value of the plots)

 Remark: in perfdata.m, please change the range of tau to obtain results with different accuracy: